flutter/website/src/docs/development/data-and-backend/state-mgmt/simple.md

   Source drawing for the png above: https://docs.google.com/drawings/d/1KXxAl_Ctxc-avhR4uE58BXBM6Tyhy0pQMCsSMFHVL_0/edit?zx=y4m1lzbhsrvx
 {% endcomment %}

 So we have at least 6 subclasses of `Widget`.
-Many of them will need access to state that "belongs" elsewhere.
-For example, each `MyListItem` will want to be able to add to cart.
-It might also want to see if the item that it's displaying is already in the cart.
+Many of them need access to state that "belongs" elsewhere.
+For example, each `MyListItem` needs to be able to add itself to the cart.
+It might also want to see whether the currently displayed item is already in the cart.

 This takes us to our first question: where should we put the current state of the cart?